Wednesday, August 19, 2026

 In this final movement, we are encouraged and equipped for the work God would have us do.

-SONG OF COMMISSION: Come and Listen (lyrics here)
+SONG OF COMMISSION: Enter the Rest of God (lyrics here)

 Benediction